dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

 | imptrad  | Important to follow traditions and customs                             | Tradition       |
 | impfun   | Important to seek fun and things that give pleasure                    | Hedonism        |

-The indicators are specific to an exemplary ‘value’ which is representative of one of Schwartz’s 10 basic values.
-For instance *iphlppl*—the importance to help people and care for others’ well-being—measures the ‘value’ *helpfulness*, but represents the basic value *benevolence* —whether they belief in the improvement of the welfare of others.
-There are of course other values such as *honesty* and *forgiveness* that equally represent benevolence.
+The indicators are specific to an exemplary ‘value’.
+For instance *iphlppl*—the importance to help people and care for others’ well-being—measures the sense of *helpfulness* to gauge a person's orientation toward the basic value *benevolence* —whether they belief in the improvement of the welfare of others.
+But, there are of course other qualities such as *honesty* and *forgiveness* that equally orient within a benevolence frame.

 Helpfulness, honesty, or forgiveness are conceivably abstract notions—their meaning which are socially constructed.
 For this reason, the indicator assumes that the respondent comports with the cultural and social meaning implied.
 Hence, the indicator assumes that the measured response indicates a connection with the ‘value’ (or in general terms, the trait) being measured.
-And it is indeed this assumption that yields to the un-observability of the trait, it being termed latent.
+And it is indeed this assumption that yields to the un-observability of the trait—it being termed latent.

 # Psychometric Analysis

-The foregone assumption is central in Item Response Theory (IRT)—which addresses the question whether what is measured is indeed what we are measuring with the scale at hand.
+The foregone assumption underpins the Item Response Theory (IRT)—which addresses the question whether what is measured is indeed what we are measuring with the scale at hand.

 ## Graded Response Model (GRM)

-One way the above question be evaluated is by use of the graded response model which measures the probability of a response to an item as function of an individual’s ability (or predisposition)—noting that the 21 item HVS ask respondents to rate the extent they match the person in a character sketch on a Likert-scale ranging from 1 (very much like me) through 6 (not like me at all).

-An individuals ability in terms of the item response theory is the latent trait of interest (i.e., the codebook items in the Basic Value column).
+One way the above question be evaluated is by way of the graded response model.
+The GRM measures the probability of a response to an item as a function of an individual’s ability (or predisposition).
+An individual's ability in terms of the IRT is the latent trait of interest (i.e., the codebook item in the Basic Value column).
 Below we examine *imprich* which measures a person’s love of wealth, assuming that the latent trait—or motivational value—which gives rise to this behaviour is *power*.
-Respondents were asked how much they are like a person that hold in high regard the importance to be rich, wants a lot of money, and expensive things.
-They had the option of selecting either: 1 = “very much like me”; 2 = “like me”; 3 = “somewhat like me”; 4 = “a little like me”; 5 = “not like me”; 6 = “not like me at all”.
+Respondents were asked how much they are like a person that hold in high regard the importance to be rich, wants a lot of money and expensive things.
+They had the option of selecting either: 1 = “very much like me”; 2 — “like me”; 3 — “somewhat like me”; 4 — “a little like me”; 5 - “not like me”; 6 - “not like me at all”.
 (GRM’s are specifically suited for ordinal polytomous responses such as these.)

-We plot the relation between the item response probability and ability (hereafter termed the item response category characteristic curves or IRCCC) in the first plot, followed by the item information curve (IIC) below.
+We plot the relation between the item response probability and ability—hereafter termed the item response category characteristic curves or
+IRCCC—in the first plot, followed by the item information curve (IIC) below.

 ``` r
 # Item response category characteristic curve